arod90/arod90/README.md

 Full stack web developer, UI/UX Enthusiast
 ------------------------------------------

 All things tech!
-I got my first look into the world of programming on 2021, I was creating simple websites as a side business using HTML & CSS templates.
-During this process I realized that learning JavaScript could really boost the quality of the things I was creating, that's when I decided to get a formal education.
+I got my first look into the world of programming on 2021, I was creating simple websites using HTML & CSS templates.
+During this period I realized that incorporating JavaScript in my projects could really boost the quality of my creations, I decided to get a formal education.
 I joined Codeworks in Barcelona where I fell in love with React I've been working with it it ever since.

 * 🌍  I'm based in Quito, Ecuador
 * ✉️  You can contact me at [web.arod@gmail.com](mailto:web.arod@gmail.com)